Vodafone NZ sold to Infratil, Brookfield for $3.4b

 Vodafone NZ by the numbers

-In a statement this morning, Vodafone said provided some unaudited numbers for its subsidiary's year to March:
+In a statement this morning, Vodafone Group said provided some of Vodafone NZ's unaudited numbers for its subsidiary's year to March:

 In the mobile market, Vodafone has around 2.4m mobile customers, putting it neck-and-neck with Spark and well-ahead of third-placed 2degrees.